SilkRose/Pony/src/stories/pink-reflections/01-pink-reflection.md

 "And what does it matter if I put it on every morning so that's what ponies see instead?"

 *"It's everything!
-All of it!"* Her reflection pleads with her. *"You're making everypony happy, but you're yourself can barely make true self smile!"*
+All of it!"* Her reflection pleads with her. *"You're making everypony happy, but you're yourself can barely make your true self smile!"*

 "So what?!
 If wearing a smile brings one to the faces of all my friends and all the ponies of Ponyville, why should I stop?"